 - Capital Ship - Text by M. Alan Kazlev

-A term used by the Terran Federation, the Laughter Hegemony states, and a number of other polities to refer to an interstellar warship of the first rank in size and armament.
-Examples include the System Control Ship, the Dreadnought and Superdreadnought, the Stardestroyer and finally the Pocketstar and the Battlestars (although some would define these latter as ISOs rather than ships).
+A term used by the Terragen Federation, the Laughter Hegemony states, and a number of other polities to refer to an interstellar warship of the first rank in size and armament.
+Examples include the System Control Ship, the Dreadnought and Superdreadnought, and finally the Pocketstar and the Battlestars (although some would define these latter as ISOs rather than ships).

 - Ceres Astrospace Delta - Text by Grant Thomas